thomassuedbroecker/node-red-twitter-follower/readme.md

 ### Step 1: Setup Twitter developer application

 You need a Twitter account and a Twitter developer application.
-With your Twitter account you can access **Twitter developer API** and create a Twitter application.
+With your Twitter account can register for the **Twitter developer API** and create a Twitter developer application.
 That application provides the needed credentials to access the Twitter API, which is used in that example.

 #### a.
 [Link to add a Twitter developer application](https://developer.twitter.com/en/apps).